- "Laser regenerates teeth" and Traumatic Brain Injury trial results

 - LLLT Training courses:

-- USA: Boston, New York, Washington, Denver, Los Angeles, Tampa, Fort Lauderdale, Austin, Phoenix, Atlanta, Orlando, Palm Springs, San Francisco
+- USA: Denver, Los Angeles, Tampa, Miami FL, Austin, Phoenix, Atlanta, Orlando, Palm Springs, San Francisco

 - UK: London, Bristol, Manchester, Birmingham, London, Edinburgh, Newcastle